atlassian/react-sweet-state/docs/advanced/selector.md

 );
 ```

-In example above, if other attributes of the state change (eg: `loading`), `TodosFilteredSubscriber` will not re-render.
+In the example above, if other attributes of the state change (eg: `loading`), `TodosFilteredSubscriber` will not re-render.